gehara/PipeMaster/PipeMaster_tutorial.md

 IsBot2.sim <- IsBot2.sim[,colnames(IsBot2.sim) %in% colnames(obs)]
 ```

-Now we can plot the observed againt the simulated.
+Now we can plot the observed against the simulated.
 This helps you evaluate your model and have a visual idea of how the simulations fit the empirical data.

 ```
-PipeMaster:::plot.sim.obs(Is.sim, obs)
+plot.sim.obs(Is.sim, obs)
-PipeMaster:::plot.sim.obs(IsBot2.sim, obs)
+plot.sim.obs(IsBot2.sim, obs)
 ```
 ![Simulated (histogram) and observed (red line) summary statistics](sim.obs.png)